 The company gives priority to cost management.
 Cost is considered the main factor to affect the ability to make profits and competitiveness.
 Several measures have been implemented, including the use of biogas as the main fuel to produce steam in the production of ethanol.
 Biogas is generated from the wastewater treatment process, resulting from the production of ethanol.
 The company has used biogas to replace furnace oil.
-Since the termination of the costly furnace oil usage in 2013, the company has saved on fuel costs greatly, accounting to fuel saving of around 4.50 baht per ethanol liter.
+Since the termination of the costly furnace oil usage in 2013, And in year 2017, the company built a biogas power generation system 3 megawatts of capacity to be used within the factory and production process enabling the company to save on electricity costs.
 The production technology is wholly automatic with a computer-controlled system enabling the company to minimize the employee number in the production line.
 This is much help to reduce the labor cost.

-As the Production Line 2 was designed to use both molasses and processed tapioca, the company has flexibility in managing manufacture costs to achieve the highest efficiency.
+As the Production Line 2 was designed to use both molasses and processed cassava, the company has flexibility in managing manufacture costs to achieve the highest efficiency.
 Once the price of a certain raw mat tends to rise, the company can shift to use the other choice in the production of ethanol.